Francis Dashwood, 11th Baron le Despencer: The Hellfire Club

-Dashwood was too young to have been a member of the very first Hellfire Club founded by Philip, Duke of Wharton in 1719 and disbanded in 1721, but he and John Montagu, 4th Earl of Sandwich are alleged to have been members of a Hellfire Club that met at the George and Vulture Inn throughout the 1730s.
+Dashwood was too young to have been a member of the first Hellfire Club, founded by Philip, Duke of Wharton in 1719 and disbanded in 1721, but he and John Montagu are alleged to have been members of a Hellfire Club that met at the George and Vulture Inn throughout the 1730s.
 It was again at the George and Vulture that in 1746 Dashwood founded the precursor of his own Hellfire Club, a group called the "Knights of St. Francis".
-This was a parody of a religious order, based on a pun upon his own Christian name and that of the medieval Italian saint.
+This was a parody of a religious order, based on a pun upon his own name and that of the medieval Italian saint, Francis of Assisi.

-Apparently it was when he returned from one of his Grand Tours, around 1731, that Dashwood first had the idea of founding a parody of the Franciscan order.
-He had visited various monastic communities in Europe, "founded, as it were, in direct contradiction to Nature and Reason", and he thought that by founding "a burlesque Institution in the name of St Francis", he could prove the absurdity of such unnatural communities, by substituting "convivial gaiety, unrestrained hilarity, and social felicity [...] in lieu of the austerities and abstemiousness there practised."
+Dashwood first had the idea of founding a parody of the Franciscan order when he returned from one of his Grand Tours, around 1731.
+He had visited various monastic communities in Europe, "founded, as it were, in direct contradiction to Nature and Reason", and he thought that by founding "a burlesque Institution in the name of St Francis", he could substitute "convivial gaiety, unrestrained hilarity, and social felicity [...] in lieu of the austerities and abstemiousness there practised."

-In 1752 he moved the group's headquarters to his family home in West Wycombe, holding the first meeting on Walpurgis Night (April 30).
+In 1752, he moved the group's headquarters to his family home in West Wycombe, holding the first meeting on Walpurgis Night.
 The group was now known as "the Order of the Friars of St. Francis of Wycombe".
-The initial meeting was something of a failure and the group subsequently moved their meetings to the old abbey of Medmenham, about 6 miles from West Wycombe, where they called themselves the "Monks of Medmenham".
+The group subsequently moved their meetings to Medmenham Abbey, about 6 miles from West Wycombe, where they called themselves the "Monks of Medmenham".

-Medmenham Abbey was built by the Cistercian order, and beautifully situated on the banks of the Thames near Marlow, Buckinghamshire.
-Dashwood rented it from the owner, Francis Duffield, along with his half-brother Sir John Dashwood-King, his cousin Sir Thomas Stapleton, the satirist Paul Whitehead, and John Wilkes – a total of twelve men.
-They frequently repaired there during the summer.
-They had the buildings restored by the architect Nicholas Revett in the style of the 18th-century Gothic revival.
-It is thought that Hogarth may have executed murals for this building; none, however, survive.
+Medmenham Abbey had been built by the Cistercian Order and was situated on the banks of the Thames near Marlow, Buckinghamshire.
+It was owned by Francis Duffield, from whom it was rented by Dashwood, his half-brother Sir John Dashwood-King, his cousin Sir Thomas Stapleton, the satirist Paul Whitehead, and John Wilkes.
+The men frequently went to Medmenham Abbey during the summer.
+They had the buildings restored by the architect Nicholas Revett in the style of the 18th-century Gothic Revival.
+Hogarth may have painted murals for this building but none survive.